Samuel Loncar, Ph.D. (Yale) is a writer, institution builder, consultant, keynote speaker, and applied ethicist.

-Dr. Samuel Loncar is a writer, institution builder, consultant, keynote speaker, and applied ethicist.
-He is the Editor-in-Chief of the Marginalia Review of Books, Founder and Director of the Institute for the Meanings of Science, Co-Founder of The Writing College, Creator of the Becoming Human Project and host of Becoming Human: A Show for a Species in Transition, featuring his work as a teacher and interviewer.
+Samuel is the Editor-in-Chief of the Marginalia Review of Books, Founder and Director of the Institute for the Meanings of Science, Co-Founder of The Writing College, Creator of the Becoming Human Project and host of Becoming Human: A Show for a Species in Transition, featuring his work as a scholar and interviewer.

 What People Are Saying